davamix/MindNotes/README.md

 # MindNotes (WIP)

 WinUI 3 application to write notes.
+Only plain text atm.

 # Requirements
 - Ollama for embeddings